Workout Volume Calculator

 Bodyweight Load Mapping

-Bodyweight rows use an equivalent-load estimate when the row is marked as bodyweight work, when a bodyweight expression appears in the load cell, or when the zero-load mode treats a matching movement as likely bodyweight work.
-The expression takes priority over the movement-name fallback.
+Bodyweight rows receive an equivalent-load estimate when the row is marked as bodyweight work, when a bodyweight expression appears in the load cell, or when the zero-load mode treats a movement name as likely bodyweight work.
+A written expression such as bw*0.64 takes priority over movement-name fallback factors.

 | Movement pattern | Fallback factor | Load basis shown in the ledger |